thinkocapo/willcapio/README.md

 ANIMALS san diego zoo, and others. south america. birds. "it's all happening At The Zoo" link to simon & garfunkel.

 WRITINGS

-SKATEBOARDERS
-pics of me, skaters in other countries.

 SOFTWARE JOURNEY
 the story of why i started programming